 Toggle All Sheet Entries IO Type in Sheet Symbol - use to toggle the I/O Type for all sheet entries in the sheet symbol simultaneously where applicable.

 The actual change depends on the current I/O Type as follows:

-- Multiple sub-sheets may be referenced by a single sheet symbol.
-Separate each filename by a semi-colon in the Filename field.
-With the effective use of off-sheet connectors placed on the sub-sheets, you can effectively spread a section of your design over multiple sheets, treated as though they were one giant (flat) sheet.
+Multiple sub-sheets may be referenced by a single sheet symbol.
+Separate each filename by a semi-colon in the File Name field.
+With the effective use of off-sheet connectors placed on the sub-sheets, you can spread a section of your design over multiple sheets treating them as though they are one giant (flat) sheet.
 Note, however, that use of off-sheet connectors is only possible for sheets referenced by the same sheet symbol.

 Found an issue with this document?
 Highlight the area, then use Ctrl+Enter to report it.